Student Ethics Essay Award

-- The SEEA Application Form [PDF] is an electronically-fillable PDF that must be completed and signed by the student and NSSLHA Chapter Advisor/Regional Councilor and attached to the essay.
+- The SEEA Application Form [PDF] is an electronically-fillable PDF that must be completed and signed by the student and program director/designee and attached to the essay.

-- The student's name and other identifying information should appear only on the SEEA Application Form, not on the essay itself, in order to ensure objectivity in the review process; however, the student's name or initials may be used in the file name for the e-mailed version.
-Once received, the essay will be assigned a number to retain anonymity before being submitted to the review panel.
+- The student's name and other identifying information should appear only on the SEEA Application Form, not on the essay itself, in order to ensure objectivity in the review process.

 - Individuals may not submit more than one essay.
 Submissions of entries authored by multiple individuals will not be considered.

 Essay Evaluation Criteria

-NSSLHA Chapter Advisors and Regional Councilors may use any criteria and means they choose for evaluating essays.
+The CSD program director/designee may use any criteria and means he/she chooses for evaluating essays.
 Possible evaluation criteria include, but are not limited to, the following:

 - Has the writer followed the essay format and submission requirements described above?

 - Has the writer approached the essay topic in a fresh, rich, and illuminating way, avoiding moral platitudes and oversimplification?

 - Has the writer demonstrated familiarity with the ASHA Code of Ethics (2010), relevant Issues in Ethics statements, and other ethics-related resources?

-- Does the writer make a contribution to ethical deliberation and discernment that is mature, insightful, and likely to be both helpful and interesting to members of NSSLHA and ASHA?
+- Does the writer make a contribution to ethical deliberation and discernment that is mature, insightful, and likely to be both helpful and interesting to students and ASHA members?

-- Has the writer presented his/her position in a clear, logical manner that facilitates understanding of the writer's line of reasoning?
+- Has the writer presented his/her position in a clear, logical manner that facilitates understanding of the writer's reasoning?

-- Has the writer supported his/her arguments with factors that are ethically relevant and avoid preoccupation with matters that have little logical relevance to the writer's thesis?
+- Has the writer supported his/her arguments with factors that are ethically relevant and avoided preoccupation with matters that have little logical relevance to the writer's thesis?

 - Is the writer's analysis comprehensive, objective, balanced, and thorough?